konsbe/oidc-pkce-authentication/README.md

 ## Overview

 We implement two authentication flows:

+### 0. ✅ Setup Keycloak
+Go to keycloak directory `cd keycloak`
+Run keycloak enviroment `bash manage.sh start`

+After the installation of keycloak container you can access keycloak on http://localhost:8080/access

 ### 1. ❌ Initial Setup: SPA-only OIDC (insecure by design)
 This uses `keycloak-js` directly in the frontend: